 Omni MedSci, a technology-based startup focused on “near-infrared and mid-infrared broadband lasers” owned by Mohammed Islam, has accused Apple of patent infringement over its use of the heart rate technology used in the latest Apple Watch.

-Omni MedSci has filed a lawsuit against Apple at the notoriously patent-friendly Eastern district court of Texas, and is suing the conglomerate for an injunction as well as damages.
-Not only is the court home to a number of successful patent infringement cases, Omni MedSci’s owner, Mohammed Islam, is also known for greatly valuing the art of obtaining a patent; with an article from ‘Crain’s Detroit Business’, a local news outlet, calling him the ‘poster child’ for the patent profession.
+Omni MedSci has filed a lawsuit against Apple at the notoriously patent-friendly Eastern district court of Texas and is suing the conglomerate for an injunction as well as damages.
+Not only is the court home to a number of successful patent infringement cases, but Omni MedSci’s owner, Mohammed Islam, is also known for greatly valuing the art of obtaining a patent; to an article from ‘Crain’s Detroit Business, a local news outlet, calling him the ‘poster child for the patent profession.

 “He’s founded six companies based on his patents.
 He teaches courses on the subject, showing University of Michigan engineering students the right and wrong ways to win patents.
 And he has collected more than 150 patents of his own, or so he thinks.
 “The last time I checked, in total, it was around 150.
 I lost count,” he said.”

 While Apple has yet to comment on the allegations, it is well expected of the company to keep mum till the legal case proceeds.